 - Pray that we would see it as unusual when a member’s life seems to keep the church family on the periphery, and grow increasingly oriented toward life in the Body.

-- That our elders would be faithful to use Scripture to train members to do the work of ministry, and devoted to prayer.
+- That our elders would be faithful to use Scripture to train members to do the work of ministry

-- That our Deacons would have wisdom in facilitating spiritual/practical care for the needs of those in our church.
+- That our Deacons would have wisdom in facilitating and assisting the Elders in the spiritual/practical care for the needs of the Body (.

 How have you been praying for our church, and how have you seen God answering those prayers?